What Is Ashtanga Yoga?

 Learn more about our Half Primary classes HERE.

-This class focuses on Sun Salutations and Standing Fundamental postures.
-This class is suitable for those who are comfortable getting up and down off of the floor and may include gentle backbends, inversions and breathing exercises.
-Beginner friendly.
+This class focuses on Sun Salutations and basic standing postures.
+This class is suitable for beginners who are comfortable getting up and down off of the floor and those new to Ashtanga.
+The pace and structure of this class will be adapted for the group.

-Learn more about our Ashtanga Fundamentals classes HERE.
+Learn more about our Ashtanga Basics classes HERE.